Take Action Guide for Non-GMO Month 2012

-October 2011 is the second annual Non-GMO Month and we are happy to announce that the campaign just keeps growing!
-This month is dedicated to promoting awareness over the concerns of Genetically Modified Organisms (GMOs) in our food systems and environment.
-This year several organizations have teamed up to support the labeling of GM (Genetically Modified) foods.
+This October marks the third annual Non-GMO Month outreach campaign and we are happy to announce that the campaign just keeps growing!
+Non-GMO Month is dedicated to promoting awareness over the concerns of Genetically Modified Organisms (GMOs) in our food systems and environment.
+This year several organizations have teamed up to support the labeling of GM (Genetically Modified) foods alongside the California Right to Know Prop 37 ballot initiative.
 This effort will make it easier for all of us to make educated food choices for ourselves and our families.

 Here are our top 10 ways for you to participate...